 Why does my CSGO keep freezing?

-Usually, if your computer is not compatible to run the game, CS GO will start freezing.
-Since the game is not very demanding, it is very likely that the computer will be compatible to run the game.
+Usually, if your computer is not compatible with running the game, CS GO will start freezing.
+Since the game is not very demanding, the computer will likely be compatible to run the game.
 You can close all the redundant tasks from the Task Manager as they will try to complete resources leaving very little for the game to run on.
-If that’s not the case, then there is something wrong with your game or programs required to run it, check the solutions mentioned hereinafter to resolve the issue with ease.
+If that’s not the case, then something is wrong with your game or the programs required to run it.

 CS GO keeps crashing, freezing or displays a black screen